fazo96/bloodstained-fangs/src/ita/4_rules.typ

   Werewolves fight a losing battle against their beastly nature, shackled to the cycle of the Moon.
 At night, *when experiencing a tense situation or overwhelming emotion, you feel the Moon's call*.
 If there is a Full Moon, the transformation is inevitable—you *must* change and *lose 1 Humanity*.
 Otherwise, roll a d6 to see if you can hold on:

-  - If you roll a 1 or below your Humanity, you remain human.
+  - If you roll a 1 or below your Humanity (except 6), you remain human.
 The Moon's call fades, at least for now.
-  - If you roll a 6 or equal to/above your Humanity, the Moon's power surges through you.
+  - If you roll a 6 or equal to/above your Humanity (except 1), the Moon's power surges through you.
 You can either transform into the beast or resist the call.
 If you resist, *gain 1 Humanity* and stay human—envision the struggle, the memories and emotions that anchor you to your humanity.
 If you give in, *lose 1 Humanity* as fur and fangs take over.

-  You can also transform into a Wolf if the fiction demands it, such as during a ritual.
+  You can also transform into a Wolf voluntarily if the fiction demands it.
 When you do, *lose 1 Humanity*.
-]

-#keep_together[
-  #info-box[
-    When rolling a d6 to see if you can hold on, if you roll a 1 then you always remain human.
-If you roll a 6 then you can always choose to transform into the beast.
-  ]

   *When transformed into a Wolf*, roll with advantage on all violent actions where you act aggressively.
 The beast is in control.
 However, roll with disadvantage when trying to avoid danger, violence, or calm down.
 You cannot tap into your supernatural powers in this state—you're already using them at full capacity.

   *When dawn breaks*, you transform back into human form.
 You can also revert if the fiction demands it or if someone manages to calm the beast within you.

-  In human form, you can *leverage the supernatural* to roll the Oracle with advantage, drawing on your regenerative powers and enhanced strength and speed.
+  *You can leverage the supernatural* in human form to roll with advantage, drawing on your regenerative powers and enhanced strength and speed.
 ]

 #keep_together[
-  ==== Leverage the Supernatural
+  ==== Leverage the supernatural

-  When you *tap into your supernatural powers*—a skill, gear, magical powers or the darkness within—to roll the Oracle with advantage, assuming you have something that grants an advantage in this specific situation.

-  Supernatural abilities often come with a price—each time you tap into your powers, you could lose Humanity.

-  *You don't always pay this price.
-Ask yourself:*

-  + Am I pushing beyond my limits, unleashing my full power?
-  + Am I acting from desperation, crossing lines I'd normally avoid?
-  + Is this a cursed, dark power fueled by my own soul?
-  + Does this make me less human, more monster?

-  *If yes to any*—you pay the toll. *If not*—you're just using the skills and gear you have and you don't pay the price.

-  *When leveraging the supernatural and paying the price:*

-  + *Envision* how the power gives you an advantage.
+  + First, describe in the fiction what supernatural power, object, or technique you're using and how it gives you an advantage in this situation.
-  + *Reduce your Humanity* by one as something inside you withers.
+  + Reduce your Humanity by one as you summon the power within.
-  + *Roll a d6*.
-If it's a 6 or higher than your Humanity, roll on the Mystic Backlash table—the power bites back.
-If it's a 1 or it's equal or lower than your Humanity, you maintain control—for now.
-Roll with advantage, riding the razor's edge between human and monster.
+  + Roll a d6.
+If the result is *higher* than your Humanity, roll on the Mystic Backlash table below to see what horrific consequence befalls you.
+If the result is *equal to or lower* than your Humanity, you can do another Oracle roll with advantage to act, emboldened by your power.

-  #info-box[
-    When rolling a 1, you keep control regardless of your Humanity.
-Similarly, when rolling a 6, you always lose control.
-  ]

 ]

 #keep_together[